 1. How many incidents happened to which the duty of candour applies?

-From the April 2019 – March 2020 there have been no incidents to which the duty of candour has applied.
+From the April 2021 – March 2022 here have been no incidents in which a duty of candour applies.

 2. Information about our Policy and Guidance